-If there are no IOE facilities assigned to perform your transplant type among the designated network provider facilities for your plan, it's important that you contact us so we can help you determine if there are other facilities that may meet your needs.
+If there are no IOE facilities assigned to perform your transplant type in your network, it's important that you contact us so we can help you determine if there are other facilities that may meet your needs.
 If you don't get your transplant services at the facility we designate, your cost share will be higher.